nodomw/scripts/README.md

 if you've got any additions / recommendations feel free to make a pull request or issue according to what it is

+i will be making this repository SPM (Synapse Package Manager) compatible when it gets released

 other scripts i thought of including but then they also have a github:

 * [Infinite yield](https://github.com/EdgeIY/infiniteyield)